 Boxing Day traditionally lands on 26th December each year.

-But what other names do we have for the day after Christmas?
+Read the facts below to find out who celebrates Boxing Day, and what other names we have for the day after Christmas.

-Boxing Day is celebrated all over the world, just to name a few countries that celebrate this day are: Australia, Austria, Canada, Germany, Greenland, Hong Kong, Jamaica, Kenya, New Zealand, Norway, Romania, Sweden, Switzerland and the United Kingdom.
+Boxing Day is celebrated all over the world.
+To name a few countries that celebrate this special day are: Australia, Austria, Canada, Germany, Greenland, Hong Kong, Jamaica, Kenya, New Zealand, Norway, Romania, Sweden, Switzerland and the United Kingdom.

 In other continental European countries, it is known as “Christmas II” or “Second Christmas Day”.